-Any employee who suspects or witnesses any use of illegal drugs by any staff member while on duty or by anyone on the library's property is required to report this information immediately to his/her supervisor.
+Employee who suspect or witness any use of illegal drugs by any staff member while on duty or by anyone on the library's property are required to report this information immediately to their supervisor.
 The library will utilize all lawful investigative techniques in response to this information.
 Evidence obtained by the library of the unlawful use, manufacture, trafficking, distribution or possession of illegal drugs or controlled substances will be provided to the appropriate law enforcement authorities.